dst-ws22/website/docs/project-description.md

 **You also need to submit the HTML of your final report in Moodle** (the HTML you submit must match the files in your GitHub repository *exactly*).

 The mandatory components of the report are below.
 You are free to add additional sections as necessary.
-The report, including visualizations, should be **no more than 10 pages long.** There is no minimum page requirement; however, you should comprehensively address all of the analysis and report.
+The report, including visualizations, should be **no more than 10 pages long.** There is no minimum page requirement; however, you should comprehensively address all of the topics stated in the file.

 Be selective in what you include in your final write-up.
 The goal is to write a cohesive narrative that demonstrates a thorough and comprehensive analysis rather than explain every step of the analysis.